Smart With Cents | Thoughtful writing about money

 The invisible rules we carry

-You should save first.
+You should think about the future first.

 Scarcity thinking, even when money is not tight